All Products

 Note

 • Only the sum function supports data retraction and deletion.
 Other aggregate functions do not.
-If you need certain columns to ignore retraction and deletion messages, you can set 'fields.${field_name}.ignore-retract'='true'.
+If you need certain columns to ignore retraction and deletion messages, set 'fields.${field_name}.ignore-retract'='true'.

-• To stream-read the result of an aggregation, you must set the changelog-producer parameter to lookup or full-compaction.
+• To stream read aggregation results, set the changelog-producer parameter to lookup or full-compaction.

-By setting the changelog-producer parameter, you can configure Paimon to generate complete incremental data for any input data stream.
-In this case, every update_after record has a corresponding update_before record.
-The following section describes all the incremental data generation mechanisms.
-For more information, see the official Apache Paimon documentation.
+You can set the changelog-producer parameter to configure the incremental data generation mechanism.
+Paimon generates complete incremental data (all update_after data has corresponding update_before data) for any input data stream.
+The following list describes all incremental data generation mechanisms.
+For more information, see the Apache Paimon official documentation.

 Mechanism